-BRIEF NARRATIVE: Mason proposes approval of the Faculty Incentive benefit plan.
+BRIEF NARRATIVE: Mason proposes approval of the Faculty Incentive approvals are received.

+Retirement Plan (IRP) offered to tenured faculty enrolled in the Optional Retirement Plan (ORP) or the Virginia Retirement System (VRS) defined benefit plan.
 Eligible participants (tenured instructional or research faculty, Age 60+ with at least ten years of continuous full-time benefited service with the University as of the day before the applicable Retirement Date) may self-nominate.

 Nominations require the approval of the Dean, as well as the Provost.
-In addition to approval of the Board of Visitors, the Commonwealth (under § 23.1-1302), requires the additional approvals of the Attorney General and Governor, and the plan will not take effect or be offered until those approvals are received.
+In addition to approval of the Board of Visitors, the Commonwealth (under § 23.1-1302), requires the additional approvals of the Attorney General and Governor, and the plan will not take effect or be offered until those retirement plan